My story: The morning my dad suffered a stroke and how home care saved our family

-*Jaga-Me is posting on behalf of a caregiver as she wants to remain anonymous.
+*Jaga-Me is posting on behalf of a caregiver as she prefers to remain anonymous.

 This is my story on the morning my dad suffered a stroke and how home care saved our family.